VisionXLab/PointOBB-v3/README.md

 -----

-Special thanks to the codebase contributors of MMRotate and P2BNet!
+Special thanks to the codebase contributors of MMRotate!
 ```
 @inproceedings{zhou2022mmrotate,
   title   = {MMRotate: A Rotated Object Detection Benchmark using PyTorch},